Irritable bowel syndrome info by Ray Sahelian, M.D. health food and healing information

 Patients with irritable bowel syndrome are at increased

-risk for migraine, depression or fibromyalgia.
+risk for migraine headache, depression or fibromyalgia.

-Natural Treatment for irritable bowel syndrome
+Natural treatment for irritable bowel syndrome

 reducing symptoms of irritable bowel syndrome in certain individuals.
 These nutrients include